 How easy is it to get a hold of your property manager?
 Do they respond quickly to your enquiries?
 Do they answer your questions clearly and honestly?

-Save yourself the headaches by choosing a property manager who values open communication and tells it like it is.
+Save yourself the headaches by choosing a manager who values open communication and tells it like it is.

 6. Look for a Good Reputation

-Word travels fast in the real estate industry, so if a property manager isn’t good, you’ll probably know about it.
+Word travels fast in the real estate industry, so if a manager isn’t good, you’ll probably know about it.
 Conversely, if they’re great, then they’ll probably come highly recommended.

 If you’re looking for a new manager for your property, it’s always worth asking around to see who fellow property investors recommend.
 You should also check their online reviews and client testimonials (if any) to understand what their clients think about them.
 This will help you evaluate whether they live up to their reputation.